SecorD0/mafiles-toolkit/README.md

 <h2><p align="center">Add maFiles to the manifest</p></h2>

 ⠀It takes all maFiles and adds them to the manifest, if not already added.
+It creates the `manifest.json` file automatically if there is no source one in the maFiles folder.

 ⠀Example output:
 ```